IoannisAsmanis/stereo_transformation_pipeline/README.md

 ```

 This should generate an `img_inspector` executable in the `build` folder.
+If `Pthread` is available the inspector will use it, which can reduce the runtime by approximately 20%.
+If it isn't available, the single-thread version will automatically be compiled and ran instead.

 ## Usage
 To easily use the program use the `launch_img_inspector.sh` script, which comes ready with two examples.